Saeed-ur-Rahman Azmi Nadvi: Biography

 Nadvi was born on 14 May 1934.
-He received an honorary degree of D Litt from Khwaja Moinuddin Chishti Urdu Arabi-Farsi University on 21 November 2019.
+He received an honorary degree of D Litt from Khwaja Moinuddin Chishti Language University on 21 November 2019.

-Nadvi is chief editor of Al-Baas Al-Islami.
+Nadvi is chief editor of Al-Baas El-Islami.
 He is also a senior member of the All India Muslim Personal Law Board.

 On 15 February 2013, he was conferred with The Lifetime Award by the Institute of Objective Studies, New Delhi.